Standard Track Licensing

 Beneficial owner evidence

-Copies of authorisation or incorporation certificates relating to the beneficial owners of the applicant may be requested for natural persons, see Personal Questionnaire below.
+Copies of authorisation or incorporation certificates relating to the beneficial owners of the applicant may be requested.
+For natural persons, see Personal Questionnaire ("OPQ") and Online Application ("OA") below.

 Where management of a licensee has been delegated in total or in part, a copy of the relevant agreement(s).